Different Types of Coffee & Coffee Basics

 Also called American or brown roast, city roast is the most widely used coffee style in North America.
 City roast, which is medium brown in color, produces a beverage that may lack brilliance or be a bit flat, yet it is the roast most North Americans assume they prefer because it is the roast most often used in grocery store blends.

 The Brazillian roast is a type of coffee that is somewhat darker than a city roast.
-Brazillian roast should begin to show a hint of dark roast flavor.
+The Brazillian roast should begin to show a hint of dark roast flavor.
 The beans should show a trace of oil.
 In this context, the word Brazillian has no relationship to coffee grown in Brazil.

-Also called medium-dark roast, Viennese roast is a type of coffee that generally falls somewhere between a standard city roast and French roast.
+Also called medium-dark roast, a Viennese roast is a type of coffee that generally falls somewhere between a standard city roast and French roast.

 French roast, also called New Orleans or dark roast, approaches espresso in flavor without sacrificing smoothness.
 The beans should be the color of semi-sweet chocolate, with apparent oiliness on the surface.